Capital punishment in Vietnam: Characteristics

-Twenty-nine articles in the Penal Code allow the death penalty as an optional punishment.
-Executions were once carried out by a firing squad of seven police officers, where the prisoners were blindfolded and tied to stakes.
-The firing squad was replaced by lethal injection in November 2011 after the Law on Execution of Criminal Judgments (in article 59(1)) was passed by the National Assembly of Vietnam.
+Thirteen articles in the Penal Code allow capital punishment as an option.
+Sentences of death are executed by lethal injection.
 The drugs used to execute prisoners are produced domestically.
-The first execution conducted by lethal injection was of Nguyen Anh Tuan, convicted of murdering gas station employee Bui Thi Nguyet on August 6, 2013.
+The first execution conducted by lethal injection was of Nguyen Anh Tuan, convicted of murdering gas station employee Bui Thi Nguyet on 6 August 2013.

 In November 2015, a revision of the Penal Code was passed that severely curtailed the application of death penalty.
-Under the new regulations, which took effect on July 1, 2016, the death penalty was abolished for seven crimes: surrendering to the enemy, opposing order, destruction of projects of national security importance, robbery, drug possession, drug appropriation, and the production and trade of fake food.
+Under the new regulations, which took effect on 1 July 2016, capital punishment was abolished for seven crimes: surrendering to the enemy, opposing order, destruction of projects of national security importance, robbery, drug possession, drug appropriation, and the production and trade of fake food.
 In addition, those 75 or older are exempt, and officials convicted of corruption charges can be spared if they pay back at least 75% of the proceeds they illicitly obtained.

-The death penalty cannot be applied to juvenile offenders, pregnant women, and women nursing children under 36 months old at the time the crime was committed or being tried.
-These cases are commuted to life imprisonment in case of conviction.

-Between August 6, 2013, and June 30, 2016, Vietnam executed 429 people.
+Between 6 August 2013, and 30 June 2016, Vietnam executed 429 people.
 1,134 people were sentenced to death between July 2011 and June 2016.
 The number of individuals on death row is not known.

-On May 27, 2025, The National Assembly of Vietnam began deliberations on a government proposal to end the death penalty for some offences, including drug trafficking and some national security crimes, and replace them with life in prison without parole.
+On 27 May 2025, The National Assembly of Vietnam began deliberations on a government proposal to abolish capital punishment for some offences, including drug trafficking and some national security crimes, and replace them with life imprisonment.
+Supporters of abolishing death penalty for certain crimes claimed that it will prevent wrongful convictions and uphold the fundamental right to life of the convicted offender, while opponents claim that reducing the use of death penalty would end a decades long deterrent for very serious crimes, such as drug trafficking and corruption.

-On 25 June 2025, the death penalty was abolished for embezzlement, vandalising state property, manufacturing fake medicine, jeopardising peace, triggering invasive wars, espionage and drug trafficking.
-It was still retained for ten offences like murder, child rape, treason and terrorism.
+On 25 June 2025, the death penalty was abolished for embezzlement, vandalising state property, manufacturing fake medicine, jeopardising peace, triggering invasive wars, espionage, and drug trafficking.
+It was still retained for ten offences, including murder, child rape, treason, and terrorism.

+Capital punishment cannot be applied to juvenile offenders, pregnant women, and women nursing children under 36 months old at the time the crime was committed or being tried.
+These cases can only receive a maximum of life imprisonment in case of conviction.
+Furthermore, the death penalty is not carried out on individuals already sentenced to death who are pregnant women, women nursing children under 36 months old, 75 or older, or terminal cancer patients.
+These cases are commuted to life imprisonment.

 Crimes carrying capital punishment in Vietnam

-According to the Penal Code, the following chapters contain the relevant articles that apply to capital punishment.
+According to the Penal Code, the following chapters contain the relevant articles applying capital punishment.